Skip to content

 Ubiquitous

-An eight-module, beginner-to-advanced introduction to Domain-Driven Design — the Ubiquitous Language, strategic design (subdomains, bounded contexts, context mapping), and the tactical building blocks — taught through a single running example, an order-fulfillment domain, rather than scattered across unrelated snippets.
+An eight-module introduction to Domain-Driven Design — Ubiquitous Language, strategic design, tactical building blocks — taught through a single running order-fulfillment example.

 Software engineering Domain-Driven Design